SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part5-how-the-internet-works.md

 The internet connects trillions of computers and mobile devices over the world, using the world-wide-web.
 The internet itself is a data-layer over the web that shares all of this information.
 This information is collected via web-browsers, from websites.

-Web-browsers are software-engines that read and interpret the computer code from web or mobile apps and transmits this information via unique-resource-locator(URL) to a server.
+Web-browsers are software-engines that read and interpret the computer code from web or mobile apps and transmits this information via URLs (Unique Resource Locators) to a server.
 A server hosts billions of URLs and "serves" them back to any other user who is interested in this information.

 All of this information is written in code on 1 computer (client) sent to a server via an IP address - a series of numbers that uniquely identifies a computer - and then the server sends this information back to a user.
 This process is often called the client-server model.